armory3d/armory_docs/getting_started/setup.md

 - For old graphics cards, select `Low` preset in `Blender - Properties - Render - Armory Render Path`.
 - When naming things, prefer unaccented alphabetical letters `A-Z`.
 - If you wish to isolate config for the bundled Blender, create empty `config` folder in `Armory/2.80`.
+- If you have problem with loading of addon, then go to debug console to catch the error.
 - If you have any trouble setting things up, [let us know](http://armory3d.org/community.html)!

 ### Windows